immixvocalensemble/immixvocalensemble.github.io/en/immix/jobbe_hoebink/index.md

 > **What is your artistic training and background?**

 After a brief detour into European politics, I started training to become a musical theater performer.
-I followed the MusicAllFactory in Tilburg, the Meisner Toneelacademie in Den Bosch and finally a master of music  for music theatre at the Fontys Hogeschool voor de Kunsten.
+I followed the MusicAllFactory in Tilburg, the Meisner Toneelacademie in Den Bosch and finally a master of music  for music theatre at the Fontys Hogeschool voor de Kunsten.<br><br>

 > **What is you most memorable artistic experience?**

 Besides being part of NKKNXT.
 I remember creating a weekly murder series at primary school.
 My first artistic creation however, was a silent film adaptation of Euripides’ Bacchae.
-Also creating a music theatre film for my Master exam, because audience was banned due to Covid, was a memorable and ultimately highly enjoyable and rewarding experience.
+Also creating a music theatre film for my Master exam, because audience was banned due to Covid, was a memorable and ultimately highly enjoyable and rewarding experience.<br><br>

 > **Immix Vocal Ensemble sprung out from NKK NXT, a traineeship organized by the Nederlands Kamerkoor where young singers explore what choir singing is about by creating and producing their own performance.
 Why did you want to be a part of this program?**

 For me as person with a music theatre background who has been dabbling with more classical repertoire, the opportunity to work musically on such a high level was very enticing.
-Additionally the chance to make our own performance and really work as a group on a project made me eager to be part of this experience.
+Additionally the chance to make our own performance and really work as a group on a project made me eager to be part of this experience.<br><br>

 > **What is your superpower in Immix Vocal Ensemble?**